 I always use DEET so I don’t need antimalarial medication.

-Prevention methods such as DEET spray are both effective and essential, but they are only part of the solution.
+Prevention methods such as DEET spray are both effective and essential, but they are only part of the solution when you are in a high risk area.
 Whilst using prevention methods alone in a low to no risk area is fine, if you are travelling to any area that is considered high risk, then antimalarials are a must too.

 I don’t have a reaction when bitten, so I’m safe from Malaria.